doppllib/doppllib.github.io/docs/ThirdParty.md

 Then, you can remove the import for `org.fest.assertions.Assertions`, as it is unused.

 All the remaining errors come from uses of `assertThat()`.
-These need to be replaced with native JUnit equivalents:
+Many of those could be replaced by JUnit direct equivalents:

 |FEST Structure|JUnit Equivalent Structure|
 |:------------:|:------------------------:|